Nathan Johnson (abolitionist)

 Nathan Johnson (ca. 1797-1880) was an African-American abolitionist who sheltered fugitive slaves, most notably Frederick Douglass, and was a successful businessman in New Bedford, Massachusetts.
 He married Mary Durfee, nicknamed Polly, who was his business partner in their confectionery and catering businesses.
 In 1849, Nathan followed the Gold Rush to California.
 Polly died in 1871 and Nathan returned after her death and was a beneficiary of her estate.

 The Nathan and Polly Johnson House is on the city's Underground Railroad Tour and has been recognized as a National Historic Landmark.

 Early life

 Johnson was born a free person of color or a slave in Philadelphia or Virginia about 1797.
 His mother was Emely Brown.

 He claimed to have purchased his freedom and was described by Daniel Ricketson as a "tall and dignified in person, and dark in complexion, a marked African of the finest type".

 Personal life

 Marriage

 He married widowed Mary J. Mingo Durfee, called Polly, in New Bedford on October 24, 1819.
-Born a free person of color in 1784 of Black and Pocasset Wampanoag ancestry in Fall River, Massachusetts, her parents were Isaac and Ann Mingo.
+Born a free Black person in 1784 in Fall River, Massachusetts, her parents were Isaac and Ann Mingo.
 Before she married Johnson, she was married and had at least one daughter, Rhoda Durfee.
 The Johnsons settled in New Bedford.